RainerEngelken/SparseProp/README.md

 Here, instead of the phase representation, we use the time-based heap and every neuron receives a different input current.

 ### EIF_SparseProp.jl
 Contains example implementation of an EIF network with \textit{SparseProp}.\
 The next spike time is found using a precalculated lookup table.
 To create the lookup table, we solve the ordinary differential equation of the exponential integrate-and-fire model with high precision using the DifferentialEquations.jl package.
 This solution is then transformed into a lookup table using DataInterpolations.jl, based on which the phase transition is calculated with high precision.

 ### EIF_SparseProp_Chebyshev.jl
 Same as EIF_SparseProp.jl, but the phase transition curve is approximated by Chebyshev polynomials.
-This requires the packages ApproxFun.jl, DataInterpolations.jl and DifferentialEquations.jl.
+This requires the packages ApproxFun.jl, DataInterpolations.jl, and DifferentialEquations.jl.
 <!---
 ### Training dynamics of eigenvalues:
 Here is a visualization of the recurrent weight matrix and the eigenvalues throughout across training epochs.